"Your body is a sleeve; your mind is a file. But can the soul survive forever?"

 Fans return to the series for its uncompromising commitment to its world-building and the intense, noir-inspired mystery of its debut season.
 While the transition between lead actors offered a unique meta-commentary on the shows central premise of shifting identities, the initial journey of Takeshi Kovacs remains the primary draw for rewatch cycles.
 Its legacy is cemented by its influence on subsequent streaming epics, proving that high-concept adult sci-fi has a dedicated global audience hungry for complex narratives that challenge the definition of the human soul.

-Both shows masterfully explore consciousness, identity, and the blurring lines between humanity and technology.
+Both shows masterfully explore identity, consciousness, and the blurring lines between humanity and technology.